 - The Neighbourhood Planning (General) Regulations 2012

-- CPRE have produced a leaflet How to shape where you live: a guide to neighbourhood planning
+- How to shape where you live: a guide to neighbourhood planning by the CPRE

-- The Planning Advisory Service has some FAQs on Neighbourhood Planning and A Guide for Ward Councillors
+- FAQs on Neighbourhood Planning and A Guide for Ward Councillors from the Planning Advisory Service

 - Planning Portal